7 June - 12 August 2017

 Elements of structure are integral to Frydman’s works and have a rapport with the entire surface of colour.
 Informed by the work of Pierre Bonnard, Frydman completed a series of paintings entitled Des saisons avec Bonnard, 2009–2010, abstract works with overlapping planes of colour that not only evoke the seasons but also the planes of colour evident in Bonnard’s works.
 Although abstract rather than figurative, the presence of structure could be interpreted as traces of the past.

-Curated by Ziba Ardalan, the Monique Frydman exhibition is accompanied by a full programme of educational events aimed at involving the public.
+Curated by Ziba Ardalan, the Monique Frydman exhibition is accompanied by a full programme of educational events aimed at involving the public, and by a comprehensive publication.

 Parasol unit appreciates the generous support of Caroline Eliacheff, Christopher Holder, Mara Ucovich de Montagne, Jean-Pierre Mustier, Claude Rayna and Bogéna Galerie.